 If you prefer to pay with your CPF funds instead of cash, opting in is the clear choice.
 But as mentioned, do note that the cost of the OCS is added to the total purchase price of your HDB flat, which also means it will roll with the interest on your housing loan.

 On the flip side, if you already have a specific look in mind that doesn’t go well with the basic/entry-level fixtures and fittings which the OCS offers, don’t opt in and work with a private renovation professional instead.
 The same applies if you need more functional options at home (e.g. non-slip tiles for your elderly parents or young children).

 Looking for professional renovation help?

 Let us know your renovation requirements!
-Submit your request for an interior designer and receive personalised quotes from 5 design firms for free.
+Submit your request for an interior designer and receive quotes for free.